 But during a few months in 2011, 2000, and 1989, stopped vehicles seen along the US 395 corridor in Inyo and Mono counties in California were encountering neither roadwork nor traffic.
 Instead, these vehicles were being interviewed by survey personnel performing a “traveler census” for the California Department of Transportation (Caltrans) District 9.

 Officially called the “Origin and Destination (O&D) Study,” the survey has been conducted by Caltrans roughly every 10 years since 1979.
 The purpose of the survey effort has been to facilitate transportation planning and economic analysis in the region.
 However, despite its importance to understanding how visitors use District 9’s highways, intercept surveys are constrained by a data collection method that—in addition to requiring intrusive traffic stops—used a small data source paired with several assumptions.

-In search of newer methods, Caltrans recently turned to RSG and big data to produce a dataset that is comparable in utility to, but more cost effective than, past survey methods.
+In search of newer methods, Caltrans recently turned to RSG and our big data insights platform, rMerge, to produce a dataset that is comparable in utility to, but more cost-effective than, past survey methods.
 The results of this first-of-its-kind survey in California have demonstrated the incredible promise of big data in the context of predicting traffic and economic changes at a regional level.

 Big data delivers information at a previously unimaginable scale and at a lower cost than traditional counts and surveys

 Big data on the movement of persons and vehicles is a valuable and powerful source of data for travel modeling and forecasting.
 It includes information from observations of millions of individual trips and can help planners understand travel patterns in a region or how people circulate through a region daily.

 Survey data typically contains observations for 2% or less of the cells in an O&D matrix.
 In contrast, when using big data, it is now possible to observe the movements of over 15% of the population over any given month.
 This scale can support analyses that are impossible using the small samples manual surveys collect.